Structure of the House of Representatives

 Impact of Redistricting

 State redistricting efforts will also influence the outcome of the 2026 midterms.
-States are required to redraw congressional districts every 10 years after new census data is released; however, numerous states are pursuing mid-decade redistricting efforts.
+While states are required to redraw congressional districts every 10 years after new census data is released, numerous states have enacted or are pursuing mid-decade changes, in what has become a redistricting blitz.

 Mid-Term-Election-Landing_4376145086_2.jpg